- Home

 โ ๏ธ Common Mistakes

-- Treating x as a specific number
+- Treating x as a specific fixed number rather than a placeholder for any value

 Common Mistakes Guides